What Is an Employment Termination Letter?

 Frequently Asked Questions

-Does an employee need to sign a termination letter?
+Can an employer withdraw a termination letter?

 What is the minimum notice period for termination of employment?